JonasLeonhard/ConnectFour-Game/README.md

 Observable Interface

 ![Vier-Gewinnt](../master/git-readme/Screen01.png)
--Click on a Hole to Place make a Move in that row.
+-Click on a Hole to make a Move in that row.
 Play vs. AI (easy: Simple Player, harder: Super Player) or Play versus each other.